 In 2018/19 Klemens Sander appeared as Papageno in Romeo Castellucci’s internationally acclaimed reinterpret-ation of Mozart’s Magic Flute at the Opéra de Lille.

 Quickly establishing himself as well in the world of modern opera, Klemens appeared at the Neue Oper Wien in the role of Sokrates in Krenek’s Pallas Athene Weint.
 His arresting performance in the title role premiering Manfred Trojahn’s Orest was enthusiastically received.

 In addition, the baritone is a frequent guest and recitalist in halls and festivals including the Vienna Musikverein and Konzerthaus, the Salzburger Festspiele, the Grafenegg Festival, the Chamber Music Festival in Lockenhaus, the Schleswig-Holstein Musik Festival, Oxford Lieder Festival, the Gewandhaus Leipzig, the Laeiszhalle in Hamburg, the St. Peterburg Philharmonie, Beethovenfest in Warsaw, the Suntory Hall in Tokyo, the Wiener Festwochen, London’s Wigmore Hall and at the Philharmonie in both Berlin and Paris.

-He has performed under conductors including Kirill Petrenko, Kent Nagano, H.K.
-Gruber, Christophe Rousset, Bertrand de Billy, Jérémie Rhorer, René Jacobs, Helmuth Rilling, Andrés Orozco-Estrada, Stefan Vladar, Thomas Dausgaard and Georges Prêtre.
+Sander has collaborated with conductors such as Kirill Petrenko, Kent Nagano, Christophe Rousset, H.K.
+Gruber, Jérémie Rhorer, René Jacobs, Helmuth Rilling, Bertrand de Billy, Andrés Orozco-Estrada, Stefan Vladar, Eivind Gullberg Jensen, Thomas Dausgaard and Georges Prêtre.